About Winnipeg Airports Authority Inc.

 - Initial confirmation of any deaths resulting from an accident involving an aircraft is made by the coroner, the medical examiner, or other designated law enforcement agency.
 Information will not be released until family or next of kin of passengers and crew members are notified.

-In the event of a non-aircraft emergency event, WAA’s Director of Communications & Public Affairs will coordinate the release of any information.
+In the event of a non-aircraft emergency event, WAA’s Manager of Communications & Public Affairs will coordinate the release of any information.
 If required, briefing areas will be designated for media personnel.